 Cheapest Distance MBA – AACSB

-If you have to have the Association to Advance Collegiate Schools of Business’ (AACSB) stamp of approval on your MBA, The University of Louisiana Monroe offers the cheapest MBA at a price tag of $8,990 for online students nationwide.
+If you have to have the Association to Advance Collegiate Schools of Business’ (AACSB) stamp of approval on your MBA, Southeast Missouri State University offers the cheapest MBA at a price tag of $9,669 for online students living in Missouri.

-Southeast Missouri State University offers the second cheapest MBA option—but only if you’re lucky enough to be a resident of the state of Missouri.
-It’s $9,389 for Missourians, but almost $16,000 for everyone else.
+Southeastern Oklahoma State University offers the second cheapest MBA option—but, again, only if you’re lucky enough to be a resident of the state of Oklahoma.
+It’s $10,035 for Missourians, but almost $21,607 for everyone else.

-Those who reside in the South can select from a slew of public universities that offer affordable online MBAs; since you don’t, Brad, try the University of North Dakota or the University of South Dakota, both of which have distance MBAs for under $13,000 (no matter where you live).
+Those who reside in the South can select from a slew of public universities that offer affordable online MBAs; since you don’t, Brad, try the University of Louisiana at Monroe or the University of North Dakota, both of which have distance MBAs for under $13,000 (no matter where you live).

-To locate your personal best buy among all accredited distance MBAs that recruit students nationwide, consult Get Educated’s Best Buy Rankings of Affordable Online MBA Programs - Regionally Accredited and Get Educated's Online MBA Rankings of Affordable AACSB-Accredited MBA Programs.
+To locate your personal best buy among all accredited distance MBAs that recruit students nationwide, consult Get Educated’s Best Buy Rankings of Affordable MBA Online Programs which are regionally accredited and Get Educated's Best Buy Rankings of Affordable AACSB Online MBA Programs.
 These lists detail online MBA programs by sticker price, making it easy for you to identify scores of low-cost options.
 No one pays to be listed in our MBA survey or get a place in these lists so you can actually get some solid valuable data here on what you should pay and who charges what up front.

 Fast Online MBA